Abdul Hamid II

-Ironically, the same education institutions that the Sultan sponsored proved to be his downfall.
+Ironically, the same educational institutions that the Sultan sponsored proved to be his downfall.
 Large sections of the Ottoman intelligentsia were discontent with his repressive policies, which coalesced into the Young Turks movement.
 Ethnic minorities started organizing their own national liberation movements, resulting in insurgencies in Macedonia and Eastern Anatolia.
 Armenians especially suffered from massacres and pogroms at the hands of the Hamidiye regiments.
 Of the many assassination attempts during Abdul Hamid's reign, one of the most famous is the Armenian Revolutionary Federation's Yıldız assassination attempt of 1905.
 In 1908, the Committee of Union and Progress forced him to recall parliament and reinstate the constitution in the Young Turk Revolution.
-Abdul Hamid II attempted to reassert his absolutism a year later, resulting in his deposition by pro-constitutionalist forces in the 31 March incident, though the role he played in these events is disputed.
+Abdul Hamid attempted to reassert his absolutism a year later, resulting in his deposition by pro-constitutionalist forces in the 31 March incident, though the role he played in these events is disputed.

-Abdul Hamid has been long vilified as a reactionary "Red Sultan" for his tyrannical leadership and condoning of atrocities.
+After Abdul Hamid's tyrannical leadership and condoning of atrocities against Armenians between 1894–1897, he was nicknamed the "Red Sultan" or "Bloody Abdul".
 It was initial consensus that his personal rule created an era of stagnation which held the Ottoman Empire back from the otherwise dynamic Belle Époque.
 Recent assessments have highlighted his promotion of education and public works projects, his reign a culmination and advancement of the Tanzimat reforms.
 Since the AKP's rise to power, scholars have attributed a resurgence in his personality cult an attempt to check Mustafa Kemal Atatürk's established image as the founder of modern Turkey.

-Early life
+Early life and accession

 Prince Abdul Hamid at Balmoral Castle in 1867, accompanying his uncle Sultan Abdulaziz during his visit to Western Europe between 21 June 1867 – 7 August 1867.

 Hamid Efendi was born on 21 September 1842 either in Çırağan Palace, Ortaköy, or at Topkapı Palace, both in Constantinople.
 He was the son of Sultan Abdulmejid I and Tirimüjgan Kadın (Circassia, 20 August 1819 – Constantinople, Feriye Palace, 2 November 1853), originally named Virjinia.
 Following his mother's death, he became the adoptive son of his father's legal wife, Perestu Kadın.
 Perestu was also the adoptive mother of Abdul Hamid's half-sister Cemile Sultan, whose mother Düzdidil Kadın had died in 1845, leaving her motherless at the age of two.
 The two were brought up in the same household, where they spent their childhood together.

 Unlike many other Ottoman sultans, Abdul Hamid II visited distant countries.
 In the summer of 1867, nine years before he ascended the throne, he accompanied his uncle Sultan Abdul Aziz on a visit to Paris (30 June – 10 July 1867), London (12–23 July 1867), Vienna (28–30 July 1867), and capitals or cities of a number of other European countries.